-Planning for the care of a disabled child with disabilities is a top concern for families with children who have special needs.
+Planning for the care of a disabled child is a top concern for families with children who have special needs.
 Not only do parents worry about who will take care of their child after their death, they also worry about protecting their child’s eligibility for governmental benefits such as SSI and Medicaid.
 For many families, a Special Needs or Supplemental Needs Trust is an excellent planning tool to address some of these concerns.

 - Pay for medical therapies that are not covered by Medicaid

 - Provide funds for entertainment such as movies or sporting events

 - Purchase a television or computer for the child’s use

 - Pay for transportation so that a child can visit distant family, take a trip or go on vacation

 Every family’s situation is unique – if you have a child with special needs, have a conversation with an attorney experienced in special needs planning to determine what type of plan is best for you.

 To learn more about Special Needs Trusts click here to read Attorney Suzanne Sayward’s article, Five Facts to Know About Special Needs Trusts.

 To schedule an appointment contact Samuel, Sayward & Baler LLC by phone at 781/461-1020 or by email using our Contact form.